thomashashi/thomas_cc_demo/terraform/aws/README.md

     2. The line `Environment=PRODUCT_URI=http://product.service.consul:5000` tells `web_client` how to talk to the `product` service
     3. Note how both are using Consul for service discovery
  4. `sudo tcpdump -A 'host listing.service.consul and port 8000 and (((ip[2:2] - ((ip[0]&0xf)<<2)) - ((tcp[12]&0xf0)>>2)) != 0)'`
+    - This `tcpdump` command simply prints the packet data without any of the headers.
+The point is to demonstrate how the packet data is in plaintext
  5. Switch to the web browser and reload the page a few times
  6. Return to the terminal and look at the data going back and forth across the network.
 See how it's in plaintext.
  7. Hit _Cntl-C_ to exit tcpdump